caktus/django-project-template/README.rst

 Getting Started
 ------------------------

-To setup you local environment you should create a virtualenv and install the necessary requirements::
+To setup your local environment you should create a virtualenv and install the necessary requirements::

     mkvirtualenv {{ project_name }} --distribute